Welcome to Solid's new docs site! These pages are the beginnings of our new effort, and we're super excited for you to join us.

 Rather than editing the existing docs, we decided to make a new docs site to start fresh with structure, content, and voice.
 We also started a Docs Team and made it clear that docs are a Core concern.

-We wrote out writing principles and a new structure that follows the Diataxis model.
+We're following the Diataxis model.
 We want our guides to include both project-based tutorials and topic-based how-to guides, and we want our reference section to not just include API reference, but concept explanations inspired by Diataxis's "Explanation" category.

 We're also exploring video content - we see a lot of potential in video tutorials and docs companion videos.